gh-andre/KeePassFont/README.md

   and, perhaps, `.vs`.
 * Unzip the new source archive.
-* Add all new source, commit and tag with `keepass-x-y-z`, where `x-y-z` would be the actual version, such as `keepass-2-48-1`.
+* Add all new source, commit and tag with `keepass-x-y-z`, where `x-y-z` would be the actual version, such as `keepass-2-59-0`.
-* Create a new branch for changes to the new version, with an actual version instead of `x-y-z` (e.g. `v2-48-1`).
+* Create a new branch for changes to the new version, with an actual version instead of `x-y-z` (e.g. `v2-59-0`).

       git checkout -b vx-y-z

-* Upgrade solution to Visual Studio 2022, remove `UpgradeLog.htm`
-  and commit changes.

-  Note that starting from v2.58, there is an upgraded solution in the source distribution - `KeePass_2.sln`, which may be used instead.
-* Retarget all projects to use the .Net Framework v4.8.
-The original .Net v4.0 is no longer installed on GitHub runners.
-Note, however, that very little testing was done with running a mix of original KeePass DLLs built with .Net v4 with the UI component built with .Net v4.8.
+* Open `KeePass_N48.sln`.
 * Cherry-pick non-conflicting changes from the previous version branch, which typically includes added files, such as the new XSL template.
-  For example, if `12345678` represents a commit with the last non-conflicting change for version 2.47.0, the cherry-pick command for version 2.48.0 would look like this:
+  For example, if `12345678` represents a commit with the last non-conflicting change for version 2.58.0, the cherry-pick command for version 2.58.0 would look like this:

-      git cherry-pick keepass-2-47-0..12345678
+      git cherry-pick keepass-2-58-0..12345678

   If the first commit has conflicts, you will need to cherry-pick changes individually.
-* Trying to cherry-pick font size changes from the previous branch would be quite error-prone, given how Visual Studio maintains form layout in the source, so font size changes should be applied manually at this point.
+* Trying to cherry-pick font size changes from the previous branch would be quite error-prone, given how Visual Studio maintains form layout in the source.
+Instead, try applying patches described in _Font change patches_ and otherwise apply font size changes manually.

 * Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `main`.